Skip to main content

 • Seminars and Bench-to-Bedside Symposia

-Clinical Contact Hours: in order to accommodate social distance requirements during the COIVD epidemic we have created 3 different opportunities for clinical exposure.
-Students are expected to accumulate a total of 30 hours comprised of any combination of these activities over the course of the 2 year program.
-These include;
+We have created 3 different opportunities for clinical exposure.
+Students are expected to accumulate a total of 30 hours comprised of any combination of these activities over the course of the 2- or 3-year program.
+These include:

 • Physician-Patient Interactions in clinical settings [up to 20 hours].
-Each student will have an identified clinical mentor who they will meet early on in the program to discuss their interests and opportunities for clinical exposure in different clinical settings at VUMC.
-Additional clinical contact hours will be provided to interested students by attending the Shade Tree Clinic, a free medical-student-run, physician-supervised clinical resource for uninsured patients.
+Each student will be assigned a clinical mentor who they will meet early in the program to discuss their interests and opportunities for clinical exposure in different clinical settings at VUMC.

 Didactic Courses: This component of the APMM is divided into specific units, usually relating to a specific pathobiology.
 Most units are a mix of formal presentations as well as opportunities to observe patients or to examine pathologic material.
 These units vary from semester to semester, are highly flexible and can be custom designed by the trainee, in consultation with the joint mentors, to suit individual requirements, and their selected APMM track (see below).
 These are:

-• Introduction to Clinical and Translational Research: This is a spring semester IGP module that has been designed to provide a broad introduction to the principals and challenges of human subjects research today.
-Topics covered include clinical trials, drug development and regulation, bio-repositories and EMR, IRB and ethical considerations, and translational research support and opportunities at Vanderbilt.
-This is the only required course for all students participating in APMM.
+• Introduction to Clinical and Translational Research (1 credit hour): This is a spring semester IGP module that has been designed to provide a broad introduction to the principals and challenges of human subjects research today.
+Topics covered include clinical trials, drug development and regulation, biorepositories and EMR, IRB and ethical considerations, and translational research support and opportunities at Vanderbilt.
+This is the only required course for all students participating in APMM (for credit or audit)

-• Introduction to Clinical Research Methods: This course will use didactic and case-based approach to demonstrate practical tools to facilitate translational research.
+• Introduction to Clinical Research Methods (1 credit hour): This course uses didactic and case-based approaches to demonstrate practical tools to facilitate translational research.
 There will be 12 topics taught each over one-hour blocks coordinated by a basic scientist or physician scientist with experience in translational research.
 The last session will conclude with student proposals to incorporate a clinical or translational component into their research program using methods discussed in the course.
-Students will be expected to attend at least 10 mornings of didactic and interactive teaching blocks over the twelve Intro to Clinical Research Methods course.
-At the end of each session, the course directors will hold a Q&A session to discuss material covered in the session, answer questions students may have.
-Course directors will attempt to facilitate a connection between the student and clinical researchers at VUMC as appropriate during the course.
+For students selecting the Advanced APMM track with a Clinical Research Project, course directors will facilitate connections between the student and clinical researchers at VUMC if this is required to help them develop a clinical research project.

-• Human Biology and Disease: The aim of this course is to provide students with a comprehensive, organ-based overview, of human biology and disease pathophysiology from a clinical perspective.
-There will be 15 disease topics taught over a three week period, each over 2-hour blocks coordinated by a physician or physician scientist involved in treating patients with common diseases affecting different organ systems.
+• Human Biology and Disease (1-3 credit hours): The aim of this course is to provide students with a comprehensive, organ-based overview, of human biology and disease pathophysiology from a clinical perspective.
+There will be 15 disease topics taught over a three-week period, each over 2-hour blocks coordinated by a physician or physician scientist involved in treating patients with common diseases affecting different organ systems.
+Most units are a mix of formal presentations as well as opportunities to interact with patients with the disease being discussed at that session.
+Students will be able to preselect to attend all 15 sessions for 3 credit hours, or, based on their interests, select 10 sessions for 2 credit hours, or 5 sessions for 1 credit hour.
+If they select only to attend 5 or 10 sessions, they will be able to preselect which disease topics they attend.

 Seminar Series and Bench-to-Bedsides Symposia

-• Program Orientation: All new trainees and their mentors (if possible) attend three weekly orientation meetings in September.
-These meetings are held to insure that all new members in the program understand all the component parts and their role over the next 2-3 years.
+• Program Orientation: All new trainees attend three weekly orientation meetings in September.
+These meetings are held to ensure that all new members in the program understand all the component parts and their role over the next 2-3 years.

-• Bench-to-Bedside Symposium: The ASPIRE Program in Molecular Medicine has developed the “Bench to Bedside” mini-symposium series as a forum to enhance interaction and discussion between the various Vanderbilt graduate and post-doctoral education programs that are promoting clinical enrichment for basic scientists.
-The format and topics vary at each meeting but in principal focus around a clinical and basic science topic in the context of a particular disease.
-These are typically held on the first Wednesday of the month from 5:00 pm – 6:00 pm in Light Hall 419.
+• Bench-to-Bedside Symposium: The APMM has developed the “Bench to Bedside” mini-symposium series as a forum to enhance interaction and discussion between the various Vanderbilt graduate and post-doctoral education programs and clinical scientists involved in patient care.
+The format and topics vary at each meeting but in principal focus around both clinical and research related to a particular disease.
+Presenting faculty are often accompanied by a patient to expose trainees to the social and personal impact the particular disease and its treatments can have on individual patients.
+These sessions are typically held on the first Wednesday of the month from 5:00 pm – 6:00 pm in Light Hall 419.

 Program Tracks and Timeline